marcusfrdk/dev/README.md

 # Dev

-'dev' is a simple command line program to easily organize your projects and access them.
+A command line program to easily organize your projects and access them.

 ## Requirements